Information for Contraceptive Transdermal Patch

 DECISION TO STOP USING: You may stop using the contraceptive patch at any time.
 A woman is most likely to become pregnant if she or her partner does not use a method of birth control.

-QUESTIONS: You may ask questions about the contraceptive patch anytime and may contact the clinic with further questions.
+QUESTIONS: You may ask questions about birth control anytime and contact the clinic with further questions.

 Instructions for Using the Contraceptive Patch